paelzer/Arduino-RGB-GUI-control/README.md

       PySide2 (pip install PySide2)

-## Prerequisites for the Arduino
+## Prerequisites for the Arduino part of the project

 * Arduino IDE installed (https://www.arduino.cc/en/main/software)

+## RGB LED hook up

-* An RGB LED attached connected to the Arduino UNO
+* The RGB LED should be connected to the Arduino UNO as follows:

-      LED Pin for red connected to Arduino Pin 9
+      LED pin for red connected to Arduino pin 9
-      LED Pin for green connected to Arduino Pin 10 LED Pin for blue connected to Arduino Pin 11
+      LED pin for green connected to Arduino pin 10 LED pin for blue connected to Arduino pin 11
+      LED ground pin to Arduino GND pin